The harmonic $2$-forms on $K3$ surfaces converging to a flat $4$-dimensional orbifold: Introduction

 This paper is organized as follows.
 In Section \ref{sec Kummer}, we explain the basic setting of this paper and construct a compact complex surface $X$ and approximating K\"ahler metrics.
 In Section \ref{sec MA}, we construct a family of Ricci-flat K\"ahler metrics on $X$.
 The results in Sections \ref{sec Kummer} and \ref{sec MA} is not new, we follow the argument in \cite{jiang2025kummer}.
 Next, we construct a family of harmonic $2$-forms on $X$ with respect to the Ricci-flat K\"ahler metrics introduced in Section \ref{sec MA}.
 These harmonic $2$-forms decompose naturally into two families: One converges to the harmonic forms on the flat torus, and the other converges to those on ALE gravitational instantons.
 In Section \ref{sec ASD ALE}, we construct the approximating closed $2$ forms on $X$ converging to the harmonic forms on a flat torus, and in Section \ref{sec ASD torus}, we construct closed $2$-forms converging to the harmonic forms on ALE spaces.
 We obtain the precise statement of the main theorem in Section \ref{sec main}.
 We give some examples in Section \ref{sec ex}

 The author would like to thank Shouhei Honda for suggesting the problems considered in this article.
 The author is also grateful to Itsuki Tazoe for helpful advice and valuable discussions.
+This work was supported by JSPS KAKENHI Grant Numbers 24K06717 and 24H00183.